Island of the Blue Dolphins

 Parents Need to Know

-What's the story?
+What's the Story?

-Based on a true story, ISLAND OF THE BLUE DOLPHINS shows how one smart, innovative girl uses her knowledge of the world around her to ensure her survival.
+Based on a true story, this well-written adventure shows how a brave, adaptable, self-reliant girl uses her knowledge of the world around her to ensure her survival.
 Through many challenges, Karana remains intent on surviving and making a happy life for herself, showing incredible strength of purpose.
-The book is full of vivid natural description, from the general geography of the island to the specific details of how Karana obtains and prepares food.
+Island of the Blue Dolphins is full of vivid natural description, from the general geography of the island to the specific details of how Karana obtains and prepares food.
 Karana finds strengths she never knew she had, which young readers find appealing.
 Kids will enjoy seeing not only how she keeps herself alive, but also the many ways she has fun on her island and the nonhuman friends she makes.
 The joy of the book comes from watching Karana grow and change over the years that she spends on the island.

 Are Karana's relationships with the animals around her a good substitute for relationships with people?
 Do you have close relationships with any animals?

 How important is cultural accuracy in a historical novel?
 Or is telling a good story the author's most important job?

 - Topics: Adventures, Cats, Dogs, and Mice, Great Girl Role Models, Science and Nature, Wild Animals

 - Book type: Fiction